MOOI-Project-UvA/rule-editor/README.md

 | Label       | Label to refer to the task                                     | National Budget Cycle    |
 | Description | Description of the task                                        | What is needed to arrive at an approved national budget? |

-The fields are obligatory in the production version. **Click on the continue button** to go to the next view.
-In the preview version it is possible to navigate across all views without restrictions.
+It is possible to navigate across all views without restrictions.

 ### Collect sources (step 2)
 There are three ways of adding sources to the editor: